zmkfirmware/zmk/docs/docs/dev-setup.md

 #### All Shells

-To load the environment variables for your shell every time, append the existing `~/.zephyrrc` file to your shell's RC file, e.g.
+To load the environment variables for your shell every time, append the existing `~/.zephyrrc` file to your shell's RC file and then start a new shell.

 ##### Bash